jenniesun/biostats-blog/index.md

 #### Univariate Analysis on the Growth of COVID-19 Death Count

-we start our analysis on the growth of covid death count with a univariate time series analysis.
+We start our analysis on the growth of covid death count with a univariate time series analysis.
 Since it's a univariate time-series forecasting, we are only using two variables in which one is time and the other is the field to forecast.
 In this case, it is the `Deaths (daily growth) (CUSTOM)` variable in the dataset.

 We start our analysis by doing EDA to detect if there's any trend and seasonality pattern of changes with regards to time.
 These are shown in the the autocorrelation, seasonality, and lag plots below.